ozanberkpolat/ozanberkpolat.github.io/_tabs/about.md

 ## 🚀 Professional Summary
 Working at the intersection of **Azure architecture** and **enterprise operations**, I specialize in bridging the gap between high-level design and reliable, large-scale implementation.
 I combine the management of **highly regulated environments** with **targeted advisory engagements**, ensuring that complex infrastructure challenges are addressed with solutions that are not only secure and compliant but also operationally resilient.

-> **Specialization:** Enterprise cloud transformation with a focus on identity, security, and operational excellence in highly regulated industries.
-{: .prompt-note }

 ---

 ## 🛠 Cloud Tech Stack & Expertise